PaddlePaddle/PALM/examples/matching/README.md

 ### Step 2: Train & Predict

-The code used to perform classification task is in `run.py`.
+The code used to perform this task is in `run.py`.
 If you have prepared the pre-training model and the data set required for the task, run:

 ```shell
 python run.py